Our Steering Group

 Tony Booth is an educationalist and environmental activist.
 He taught and researched in Universities for more than forty years.
 His approach to school development led by inclusive values has been translated into more than fifty languages.
 He has developed a curriculum for schools based around shared human needs and activity and harmony with the natural world.
 He has been a trustee of the Green Light Trust and the Children’s Legal Centre.
 He is currently supporting a Council of Europe project to reduce discrimination in education against Roma in Eastern European countries.

-Susan Buckingham is Chair of the Cambridge Labour Party Environmetal Forum, and a founder member of Friends of the Cam.
-Susan has researched, taught, written and broadcast on environmental and planning issues for over thirty years, first in universities and more recently as a consultant.
-Susan has advised UN and EU bodies on the relevance of gender to environmental policy and planning.
-She was a trustee and later Chair of the Women’s Environmental Network from 2000 to 2012.
+Susan Buckingham is an environmental writer, researcher and consultant specialising in the social - particularly gendered - impacts of environmental problems; she is a founder member of Friends of the Cam.
+Susan worked in universities for over 30 years and has advised UN and EU bodies on the relevance of gender to environmental policy and planning.
+She was a trustee and later Chair of the Women’s Environmental Network (WEN) from 2000 to 2012.
+She now continues to work with the EU and UN bodies, and she advises and represents The Peace and Justice Project on social justice dimensions of climate breakdown and other environmental problems, including water.
 Her most recent book – Gender and Environment – examines the relationship between social inequalities (particularly gender inequality) and environmental problems.

 Terry Macalister is a keen river swimmer and campaigner for environmental and social justice.
 He is the co-author of "Crude Britannia: how oil shaped a nation "(Pluto Press, May, 2021) and is former Energy Editor of The Guardian.